sallen12/MultivCalibration/README.md

 > ArXiv preprint.
 > [arxiv.2307.05846](https://arxiv.org/abs/2307.05846)

+Scripts to reproduce the results therein can be found in the _scripts_ repository.

 ## Forecast calibration

 Loosely speaking, probabilistic forecasts are _calibrated_ if they align statistically with the corresponding outcomes.
 Calibration is a necessary property for forecasts to be considered trustworthy.